Login

 So on revenue per view mode, you should pick the event type that has the biggest impact on your revenue -- i.e. your primary revenue creating event.

-For frequency, this is just how frequently the report is refreshed.
-The value must be equal to or less than your lookback window.
+Frequency controls how often the report refreshes.
+It must be equal to or less than your lookback window to avoid data gaps.

 Segmentation